-Fish Oil Side Effects
+Beware Fish Oil Side Effects

 If you use a blood thinner or anticoagulant such as warfarin, fish oil can dangerously increase its effects, so do not take the supplement with these medicines without specific approval from your practitioner.

 If you have excessive calcium in your body, your doctor may prescribe an anti-hypertensive medicine called a calcium channel blocker to regulate it.
-She also may suggest magnesium to control calcium.
+Your doctor also may suggest magnesium to control calcium.
 Magnesium also essentially relaxes your blood vessels, including your arteries, which can improve circulation and lower blood pressure.

-Magnesium Side Effects
+Magnesium Supplements Side Effects